clarkkon/Text-Classification-of-Newsgroup-Dataset--Natural-Language-Processing-Cumulative-Lab/README.md

 <img src='classes.png'>

 This full dataset is quite large.
-To save us from extremely long runtimes, we'll work with only a subset of the classes.
-For this lab, we'll work with the following five:
+To save from extremely long runtimes, I'll work with only a subset of the classes.
+For this lab, I'll work with the following five:

 * `'comp.windows.x'`
 * `'rec.sport.hockey'`